DylanLawless/qvApp2025lawless/README.md

 # Application of qualifying variants for genomic analysis

 **This repo contains only manuscript files.
-For the code and data used in this study see the public Zenodo repository.**
+For the code and data used in this study see the public Zenodo repository** <https://doi.org/10.5281/zenodo.17414191>

 ---